-A 4-H'er may compete in any or all divisions (swine, sheep, goats, and beef-2nd year bucket calf, breeding beef, or market beef) in the preliminaries.
-A 4-H'er must designate which species of animal they will enter in the finals by 30 minutes following the beef show on Friday.
+A 4-Her may compete in any or all divisions (swine, sheep, goats, and beef-2nd year bucket calf, breeding beef, or market beef) in the preliminaries.
+A 4-Her must designate which species of animal they will enter in the finals by 30 minutes following the beef show on Friday.

-4-H'ers must show only their own animals, except those filling in other species.
+4-Hers must show only their own animals, except those filling in other species.
+Exception is the safety ot the youth.
+Fair Board will make that decision on a case by case basis.
 Those showing in the finals of the Round Robin Showmanship Contest will be required to rotate and show all classes of livestock (beef, sheep, goats, and swine.)
 Animals not eligible for Round Robin are bucket calves, cow-calf, dairy cows, aged ewes, nanny goats.